Form Layout: Predefined Templates

 • name, which specifies which template to use

 To use qp-template, you need to distribute the UI controls among the available slots by using the slot attribute.
 In each slot, controls are rendered vertically.
 The slots are referred to by names, such as A, B, and C. You can specify the slot attribute for any element, such as qp-fieldset, qp-grid, or div.
 If a template contains multiple slots, you can distribute controls only between some of them.
 For example, if a template contains three slots, you can use only two of them.
-In this case, the third column remains empty.
+In this case, the third slot remains empty.

 The following example shows the use of the 7-10-7 template.

-<qp-template name="7-10-7" id="formDocument" wg-container>
+<qp-template id="formDocument" name="7-10-7" wg-container>

-<qp-fieldset slot="A" id="first" view.bind="Document">
+<qp-fieldset id="fsColumnA" slot="A" view.bind="Document">

 <field name="OrderType"></field>